We’re all more reliant on our mobile phones than ever before. So choosing the right tariff is really important.

 This fee differs depending on what you get with your contract.
 You’ll usually receive a set amount of calls, texts and data, as well as a phone.
 The phone that comes with the contract is usually the most expensive component of your monthly plan.

-This certainly makes getting a brand new smartphone cheaper than buying it outright.
+This certainly makes getting a brand-new smartphone feel more affordable than buying it outright.

-For instance, the iPhone 11 Pro costs £1,049 without a contract.
-But you can get your hands on one if you sign up to a pay monthly plan from around £50 a month.
+For instance, the iPhone 14 Pro costs £1,099 without a contract.
+But you can get your hands on one if you sign up to a pay monthly plan for less.

-Similarly, the latest Samsung smartphone, the Galaxy S20 Plus, retails for around £999.
-But on a pay monthly plan you can get this top of the range handset for around £50 a month.
+Similarly, the latest Samsung smartphone, the Galaxy S22 Ultra, retails for around £1,149.
+But on a pay monthly plan, you can get this top of the range handset for around £44 a month.

 And if you choose a phone that doesn’t cost as much as those two flagship devices, the contract will be even more affordable.
-The brand new iPhone SE is a relative bargain with its retail price of £419.
+The brand-new iPhone SE is a relative bargain with its retail price of £419.
 But of course, for most of us, that’s still a significant amount of money.
-On a pay monthly plan you can get the iPhone SE for as little as £19 a month.
+On a pay monthly plan, you can get the iPhone SE for as little as £20 a month.

 In the past, networks have faced criticism for continuing to charge the same rate even though the contract is paid off.
 Your network is now obliged to let you know when your contract is running out so it’s recommended that you shop around.
 Switching over to SIM only can often see you having the same amount of data and call times for considerably less.

-So as you can see, there’s money to be saved with SIM-only.
-Bear in mind, if you do switch to SIM-only, you may need to unlock your handset.
+Bear in mind, if you do switch to SIM only, you may need to unlock your handset.
 And if another handset comes along that you want to use, you’ll have to either buy it outright or sign up to a new pay monthly plan.

 Or maybe you travel a lot and prefer to have a phone for life at home and one for while you’re away.
 Either way, dual SIM is an option.